 Concepts¶

 Understanding Rezi's core concepts will help you build effective terminal applications.
+This page covers the mental model, the key abstractions, and how they fit together.

-app.view((state) =>
+app.view(state =>

 ui.column({ gap: 1 }, [